IKF - Graduation Requirements**

 Policy IKF

-The Board establishes graduation requirements for awarding of a high school diploma, a modified diploma, an extended diploma and an alternative certificate which meet or exceed state requirements.
+The board establishes graduation requirements for awarding of a high school diploma, a modified diploma or an extended diploma, and requirements for awarding of a certificate of attendance, which meet or exceed state requirements.

 A student may satisfy graduation requirements in less than four years.
 The district will award a diploma to a student fulfilling graduation requirements in less than four years if consent is given by the student’s parent or guardian or by the student if the student is 18 years of age or older or emancipated.